5 Types of Shower Curtain Rods: Which Style is Best for You?

 If you’re fine with your current shower curtain rod and just need a replacement, you can just grab a new one of the same style.
 If you have a standard shower, but you’re interested in giving yourself an upgrade, then consider a curved and/or double shower curtain rod.

-To make sure you get the right size rod, you’ll need to measure the distance of the two points to which your rod will be fixed.
-There are three standard shower curtain sizes, which are as follows:
+To make sure you get the right size rod, you’ll need to measure the distance between the two points to which your rod will be fixed.
+You can do this by measuring between the shower walls with your handy dandy tape measure.

 • 70 x 70 inches